shuangyanUoN/Process-induced-distortion-model/README.md

 # Process-induced-distortion-model
+Complementary paper can be found here:https://doi.org/10.1016/j.compstruct.2025.119022

+Simplified model for the tool-part interaction in spring-in of L-shape composite laminates

 # How to use the Abaqus model
 1. Download all three files and put them in the same folder